molgrum/cspree/README.md

 ### Head Hunters
 - FFA style mode.
 - Test if the timelimit is okay.
-- NOTE you always gib in this mode.
+- NOTE you always gib in this mode (cl_gibfilter 0 to see heads).

 ### Last Man Standing
 - Not extensively tested.

 ### Cooperative
 - Tested and does work, there may be issues though.
-- Idea about starting on any map and having the previous progress autocompleted.

 ### Race
 - NOT IMPLEMENTED YET.
 If there is need for anything better than KTX feel free to drop suggestions.